 Students engaged in diversity studies are encouraged to mindfully explore the “difficult differences” among groups comprised of various races, ethnicities, religions, genders, and sexual identities; to confront inequality; and to acknowledge and navigate human rights issues both domestically and around the world.

 GOAL 3: Leadership & Community Engagement

 To provide students with intentional opportunities to apply their knowledge and skills to real world issues while reflecting on their identity, self-efficacy, citizenship, social responsibility, and knowledge of their field.

 A compassionate leader cultivates abilities and experiences that embrace ethical and social awareness.
-Leadership is the process of thoughtfully applying these abilities and experiences to the stewardship of the Piedmont College community and beyond.
+Leadership is the process of thoughtfully applying these abilities and experiences to the stewardship of the Piedmont University community and beyond.